hmorchid/ada-project-analytixxperts2023/index.md

 #### Other results

-We proceeded in the same manneer for the other case, we present you the results in the following table :
+We proceeded in the same manner for the other cases, we present you the results in the following table :

 | | Linear regression|
 |-------|--------------------------|